 There are a lot of hurdles that exist for individual investors from a lack of financial knowledge, no access to financial markets and stockbrokers to irresponsible fund managers that unnecessarily buy and sell investments they manage to ‘churn’ holdings and incur expenses.

 Well said!
 What solutions would you suggest?

-- Increase your knowledge and interest by studying about investment.
+- Increase your knowledge and interest by studying investments.

 - Attend AGM of funds, ask questions, ask what is ‘expense ratio of the fund’.

-What has your experience with mutual funds being like?
+What has your experience with mutual funds been like?
 Share your lessons and hurdles with us and suggest your solutions!

 Cowrywise helps you invest in mutual funds with as low as NGN1000 and we provide a fine mix anyone can choose from.

 Download the Cowrywise app from Google Play Store or the Apple App Store and start saving and investing, or visit the Cowrywise website.

 I haven’t really know how to invest on mutual fund I need an assistant